Click here to return to the main notary webpage

 Are you an attorney?
 Click here to learn about the attorney notary application process.

-For your convenience, we conduct BCI background checks by appointment and for class registrants during the hour before each notary class.
+For your convenience, we conduct BCI background checks by in-person appointment and for class registrants during the hour before each notary class.
 This time is reserved for those registered to attend our classes and no additional appointment is necessary after class registration.
 The $40 fee is due at the time of service by credit or debit card only.
 Valid Ohio ID required.
 With COVID-19 concerns increasing and out of an abundance of caution, we have cancelled all remaining live classes through the end of the year.

 *NOTE: The Secretary of State will not accept BCI background check results dated more than 6 months before application submission.